 A: The summer months provide various opportunities for interactions between potential employers and students; however, student schedules are not always conducive to recruiting activities (because of taking classes, completing internships, or studying abroad).
-Students who are invited to an SLP (or comparable event) but are unable to attend should work with employers to schedule a substitution office visit.
+Students who receive an invitation to an SLP (or comparable event) but are unable to attend should work with employers to schedule a substitution office visit.

-If you anticipate a summer conflict, you should participate in as many employer-hosted recruiting events as possible during the regular school year.
-A pre-existing relationship with an employer increases your chances of receiving an offer during the Summer Offer Period.
+If you anticipate a summer conflict, you should participate in as many employer-hosted recruiting events as possible during the regular school year, including spring interviews.
+A pre-existing relationship with an employer increases your chances of receiving an offer prior to senior year.

-Q: What happens if I don’t receive any offers between June 1 and August 1?
+Q: What happens if I don’t receive any offers before my senior year?

-A: Any student who did not receive or accept an offer during the Summer Offer Period should attend Meet the Firms/the HCOB Career Fair and use Handshake to apply for interviews conducted during fall Accounting Interview Weeks.
+A: Any student who did not receive or accept an offer during the summer before senior year should attend Meet the Firms/the HCOB Career Fair and use Handshake to apply for interviews conducted during fall Accounting Interview Week.

-Q: What happens if I receive multiple offers during an Offer Period?
+Q: What happens if I receive an offer before I hear from other employers I like?

-A: Students who have extensive exposure to employers in the spring semester and throughout the summer may receive multiple offers during the Summer Offer Period; a similar situation could occur in the fall.
-Unless you know for certain which employer is right for you, politely tell employers that you need more time to weigh your options before making a decision.
-If there are offers you know you won’t accept, you should decline them as soon as possible so that other students have the chance to receive an offer from that employer.
+A: If you receive an offer mid-process, you may politely tell the employer that you need more time to complete the recruiting process.
+If you receive offers you know you will not accept, you should decline them as soon as possible so other students have the chance to receive an offer from that employer.

 If you have plans to attend SLPs that occur after you have received one or more offers, do not cancel your attendance at these programs.
 It is unlikely that you will have another opportunity in your career to evaluate such a large group of employers, and an in-office experience tends to weigh heavily into your final decision.

-Q: How should I handle the fall Meet the Firms, HCOB Career Fair & campus interviews?
+Q: How should I approach Meet the Firms, the HCOB Career Fair & campus interviews?

-Q: If I receive an offer after the Summer Offer Period concludes, how long do I have to make a decision?
+Q: If I receive an offer, how long do I have to make a decision?

 Q: What is the best way to respond to an offer if I am going to take some time to consider my options?

-A: First and foremost, show your gratitude.
+A: Most importantly, show your gratitude.
 Make sure that you know your decision deadline with that employer and commit to responding by that date even if you need to ask for an extension at that time.
-If you receive an offer you don’t intend to accept, you should graciously decline the offer.
+If you receive an offer you do not intend to accept, you should graciously decline the offer.
 Some employers may make offers to other Auburn students only after learning of your decline.

-Saying “no” in the recruiting process is difficult for students (and employers, too).
+Saying “no” in the recruiting process is difficult for students and employers, too.
 However, employers know that, statistically, they will not likely have a 100% acceptance rate.
 Hearing “no” is part of doing business!
-Do not “burn bridges” in this process, and handle your declines in a professional way (see the SOA blog for detailed guidance).
+Do not “burn bridges” in this process.
+Handle your declines in a professional way.
 The accounting world is very small, and you may encounter these contacts down the road in your career.
 Ensure they remember you fondly!